 As the population ages and chronic health problems and healthcare costs increase, healthcare systems have had to find new strategies to address these pressing issues.
 Population health is one approach that has proven effective and that large healthcare providers are adopting.
-Population health is one of the pillars of the Institute for Healthcare Improvement’s Triple Aim for optimizing health system performance — the other two being patient experience of care and per capita cost.
+Population health is one of the pillars of the Institute for Healthcare Improvement’s Triple Aim for optimizing health system performance — the other two being the patient experience of care and per capita cost.
 Many healthcare organizations now devote significant resources to population health management, a strategy aimed at increasing healthcare delivery efficiency while reducing costs.
 As population health strategies become more prevalent, health administrators with specialized education and experience are in increasing demand.

 Population Health Defined